Call now in confidence immediate help & advice 24/7

 Similarly, certain substances such as cannabis or cocaine can contribute to the development of some mental health disorders.
 Long-term use of cannabis, for example, has been linked to anxiety and psychosis.

-Common [18] co-occurring mental health disorders include:
+Common [18] co-occurring mental health disorders encountered at drug and alcohol rehab include:

 To achieve long-term recovery, both disorders must be identified and treated.